wso2/k8s-api-operator/docs/HowToGuide/apply-security-to-api.md

    ```
    **Securing API with Oauth2 authentication**

     i.
-Create a secret with the certificate of the wso2am server
+Create a secret with the certificate of the API Portal

    `
    kubectl create secret generic <secret name> -n <namespace> --from-file=<path to cert>